veggiemonk/awesome-docker/README.md

 * [Dray](https://github.com/CenturyLinkLabs/dray)  An engine for managing the execution of container-based workflows. http://Dray.it by [@CenturyLinkLabs](https://github.com/CenturyLinkLabs/)
 * [percheron](https://github.com/ashmckenzie/percheron) (Organise your Docker containers with muscle and intelligence) by [@ashmckenzie](https://github.com/ashmckenzie)
 * [Dusty](http://dusty.gc.com/) Managed Docker development environments on OS X
+* [Beluga](https://github.com/cortexmedia/Beluga) Beluga a CLI to deploy docker containers on a single server or low amount of servers.
+By [@cortextmedia](https://github.com/cortexmedia)

 ## Volume management and plugins